OasisLMF/GenerateDocs/src/sections/correlation.rst

 **Correlation groups for disaggregated risks**

 OasisLMF 1.28 supports disaggregation of exposure locations when the **NumberOfBuildings** value is greater than 1.
+This means that one exposure location is split into multiple locations for the purposes of ground up loss sampling and financial module calculations.

 The **IsAggregate** field is used to determine how damage group_ids are assigned if there are no damage group settings specified.